Student-Initiated Action Advising via Advice Novelty: Conclusions

 \section{Conclusions}

-In this work, we evaluated the prominent student-initiated action advising methods that are compatible with off-policy deep RL agents; and highlighted their shortcomings such as not being able to handle belated availability of the teacher, or requiring very specific underlying algorithms to work.
-To address these, we proposed an alternative student-initiated action advising algorithm that utilises state novelty computed via Random Network Distillation (RND) to determine when to request an advice.
-Differently from the previous works, RND is updated only for the states that are involved in advice exchange.
-Thus, it is ensured that the student will take advantage of the teacher as soon as it becomes available regardless of its task-level convergence.
+In this work, we evaluated the prominent student-initiated action advising methods that are compatible with off-policy deep RL agents; and highlighted their shortcomings such as not being able to handle the belated availability of the teacher, or requiring very specific underlying algorithms to work.
+To address these, we proposed an alternative student-initiated action advising algorithm that utilises state novelty computed via Random Network Distillation (RND) to determine when to request a piece of advice.
+Differently from the previous works, RND is updated only with the states that are involved in the advice exchanges.
+Thus, it is ensured that the student will take advantage of the teacher as soon as it becomes available regardless of its own RL model's convergence.

-Empirical results in GridWorld and MinAtar games validate our speculations of the aforementioned shortcomings and show that the state-of-the-art methods that utilise state novelty or uncertainty can be ineffective if the teacher is not present from the beginning.
-Furthermore, our advice novelty approach manages to be a very reliable choice by yielding the best final performance in these experiments, as well as being able to handle belated teachers, not requiring particular models to access uncertainty estimations, and also not interfering with the student's task-level algorithm, unlike the previous novelty approach that requires to access mini-batches used in its model updates.
+Empirical results in GridWorld and MinAtar games validate our speculations of the aforementioned drawbacks and show that the state-of-the-art methods that utilise state novelty or uncertainty can be ineffective if the teacher is not present from the beginning.
+Furthermore, our advice novelty approach manages to be a very reliable choice by yielding the best final performance in the majority of these experiments, as well as being able to handle belated teachers, not requiring particular models to access uncertainty estimations, and also not interfering with the student's RL algorithm.
 It is also seen that there is no trivial way to define a general action advising strategy to distribute the budget efficiently across many different cases.
-Finally, it is found to be challenging for even the most complicated methods to handle excessive budgets without encountering a significant performance deterioration; and the hyperparameters that are responsible to manage budget distribution require careful tuning considering both the task characteristics and the total available budget.
+Finally, it is found to be challenging for even the most complicated methods to handle excessive budgets without encountering a significant performance deterioration.
+Accordingly, the hyperparameters that are responsible to manage budget distribution require careful tuning considering both the task characteristics and the total available budget.